 Stereotypes are the belief that most members of a group have some characteristic.
 Some examples of stereotypes are the belief that women are nurturing or the belief that police officers like donuts.
 An explicit stereotype is the kind that you deliberately think about and report.
-An implicit stereotype is one that occurs outside of conscious awareness and control.
-Even if you say that men and women are equally good at math, it is possible that you associate math with men without knowing it.
-In this case we would say that you have an implicit math-men stereotype.
+An implicit stereotype is one that is relatively inaccessible to conscious awareness and/or control.
+Even if you say that men and women are equally good at math, it is possible that you associate math more strongly with men without being actively aware of it.
+In this case we would say that you have an implicit math + men stereotype.

-The IAT measures the strength of associations between concepts (e.g., black people, gay people) and evaluations (e.g., good, bad) or stereotypes (e.g., athletic, clumsy).
+The Implicit Association Test (IAT) measures the strength of associations between concepts (e.g., black people, gay people) and evaluations (e.g., good, bad) or stereotypes (e.g., athletic, clumsy).
 The main idea is that making a response is easier when closely related items share the same response key.
-We would say that one has an implicit preference for straight people relative to gay people if they are faster to categorize words when Gay People and Bad share a response relative to when Gay People and Good share a response key.
-See link for more detail.
+We would say that one has an implicit preference for straight people relative to gay people if they are faster to complete the task when Straight People + Good / Gay People + Bad are paired together compared to when Gay People + Good / Straight People + Bad are paired together.

-If you respond faster when flower pictures and pleasant words are paired on a single key than when insect pictures and pleasant words are paired on a single key, we would say that you have an implicit preference for flowers relative to insects.
-The labels slight, moderate and strong reflect the strength of the implicit preference – how much faster do you respond to flowers + pleasant versus insects + pleasant.
+You would receive feedback saying you have an implicit preference for flowers compared to insects if you respond faster when Flowers + Good / Insects + Bad are paired together compared to when Insects + Good / Flowers + Bad are paired together.
+The labels ‘slight’, ‘moderate’ and ‘strong’ reflect the strength of the implicit preference – how much faster you respond to Flowers + Good / Insects + Bad versus Insects + Good / Flowers + Bad.

 The IAT requires a certain number of correct responses in order to get results.
-If you made too many errors while completing the test you will get the feedback that there were too many errors to determine a result.
+If you made too many errors while completing the test, then you will get the feedback that there were too many errors to determine a result.
 This is different from the result saying that you show little or no association between concepts.